bourbon apple cider on www.virginiawillis.com

 There are many different cultivars of apples and I often use apples as an example to explain plant diversity.
 When we walk into the grocery store we see five or so kinds of different apples — whereas we don’t normally see five different types of lemons or five different types of yellow squash.
 Yet, many produce departments often contain Red and Golden Delicious, Granny Smith, Honey Crisp, and McIntosh apples.

 Now, it looks like diversity, but in reality, it’s not.
 In the mid-1800s, there were thousands of unique varieties of apples in the United States.
 Prohibition had a lot to do with the eradication of some of those early nurseries as they were planted with apples used to make alcohol.
-The apple industry settled on a handful of varieties, such as the ones found in the grocery store today, to promote worldwide, and the rest was forgotten and became commercially extinct.
+The apple industry settled on a handful of varieties, such as the ones found in grocery stores today, to promote worldwide, and the rest was forgotten and became commercially extinct.
 However, apple trees can last several hundred years.
 The apple glossary above features a smattering of heirloom apples.
 Each of them was wildly different in flavor and texture.
 From top to bottom, here’s a bit about each.

 Orleans Reinette is a good cooking apple and has both citrus and nutty flavors.